catalyst-cooperative/pudl/README.rst

    :alt: Zenodo DOI

-`PUDL <https://catalyst.coop/pudl/>`__ makes US energy data easier to access and work with.
-Hundreds of gigabytes of public information is published by government agencies, but in many different formats that make it hard to work with and combine.
-PUDL takes these spreadsheets, CSV files, and databases and turns them into easy use
+`PUDL <https://catalyst.coop/pudl/>`__ makes US energy data easier to access and use.
+Hundreds of gigabytes of information is available from government agencies, but it's often difficult to work with, and different sources can be hard to combine.
+PUDL takes the original spreadsheets, CSV files, and databases and turns them into unified
-`tabular data packages <https://frictionlessdata.io/docs/tabular-data-package/>`__ that can populate a database, or be used directly with Python, R, Microsoft Access, and many other tools.
+`tabular data packages <https://frictionlessdata.io/docs/tabular-data-package/>`__ that can be used to populate a database, or read in directly with Python, R, Microsoft Access, and many other tools.

 The project currently integrates data from: